-- Also, after-hours counseling support is available through Midd Telehealth. - To make an appointment with a counselor at the Center for Health and Wellness during regular business hours, call 802.443.5141 or <a href="mailto:em - For additional information please see Emotional and Mental Health Support.

-If are not sure what you need
+- Also, after-hours counseling support is available through Midd Telehealth. - To make an appointment with a counselor at the Center for Health and Wellness during regular business hours, call 802.443.5141 or email counseling@middlebury.edu. - For additional information please see Emotional and Mental Health Support. - If are not sure what you need